Pakistan Successfully Completed IMF Review For $1bln Tranche, Board Approved $1.3 Bln For RSF - UrduPoint

 Pakistan Successfully Completed IMF Review For $1bln Tranche, Board Approved $1.3 Bln For RSF

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2025) Advisor to Prime Minister on Finance Khurram Schehzad has said that Pakistan has successfully completed the
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2025) Advisor to Prime Minister on Finance Khurram Shehzad has said that Pakistan has successfully completed the

 International Monetary Fund (IMF) review, securing the $1 billion tranche and board approval for the $1.3 billion Resilience and Sustainability Facility.